 Grappa

-Grappa was branded the poor man’s drink, is produced from the leftovers of wine production, historically being used to help fend off the cold temperatures and as an “escape” from hard work.
-However, over time its therapeutic properties, particularly its digestive effect, became apparent.
-It is an integral part of an Italian meal, usually being sipped or mixed with coffee at the end of the meal.
+Grappa was branded the poor man’s drink produced from the leftovers of wine production, historically used to help fend off the cold temperatures and as an “escape” from hard work.
+However, its therapeutic properties, particularly its digestive effect, became apparent over time.
+It is an integral part of an Italian meal, usually sipped or mixed with coffee at the end.

-In recent years there has been a significant effort to improve grappa’s image and quality.
-The Grappa National Institute was founded in 1996 in Pavia, and there are 5 officially recognized regions; the Veneto, Piedmont, Lombardy, Trentino, and Valle d’Aosta.
 The Veneto produces the largest volume, representing 40% of the production.
-Thanks to the Grappa National Institute and modern-day techniques, the quality of the production is greatly improved.
-Private companies that are not situated within one of the recognized regions can still be members, and now over 70% of distilled grappa is represented by the Institute.
+The production quality is greatly improved thanks to the Grappa National Institute and modern-day techniques.
+Private companies not situated within one of the recognized regions can still be members, and now, the Institute represents over 70% of distilled Grappa.

 Some Top Grappa Producers: